kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is the real “missing layer.”

-## The Complete Kora Agent Stack Becomes Multi-Layered
+## The Complete Kora Agent Stack Becomes Multi-Layered { #complete-kora-agent-stack }

 A useful model is: